 That’s because, while Bose has done a tremendous job working out its noise cancellation algorithm over the years, Sony has spent that time perfecting audio playback while simultaneously creating an adaptability algorithm that doesn’t just create a single sterile sound barrier, but multiple kinds that can adapt to whatever situation you’re in.

-That excellent combination from last year, compounded with subtle tweaks like a more comfortable pad along the bridge of the headphone, lighter design and a comparable price, make these headphones the new king of noise-cancellation ... even if they’re a bit too close to last year for comfort.
+That excellent combination seen in the XM2s, compounded with subtle tweaks like a more comfortable pad along the bridge of these wireless headphones, lighter design and a comparable price, make these Sony headphones the king of noise cancellation and the best headphones of 2020 (and 2019, and 2018).

 Sony WH-1000XM3 price and release date